 - Serial Killers and Psycopaths – OK, not the most cheerful, I admit.
 We were browsing through this at the bookstore and Ashar was really interested, so we bought it.
 She’s been into true crime since becoming interested in forensics a few years ago, and recognized many of the stories involved.

 - DK’s The Vietnam War: The Definitive Illustrated History – This one is special.
 I have worked with DK in the past and received an email that they were looking for photos of Vietnam veterans to share.
-Dan’s dad, Paul, served in Vietnam and we worked through Dan’s mom to get a photo and submit it – and it was included in the inside cover of the book, which we received a copy of but then sent on to Paul as a birthday gift.
+Kaitlyn’s dad, Paul, served in Vietnam and we worked through Kaitlyn’s mom to get a photo and submit it – and it was included in the inside cover of the book, which we received a copy of but then sent on to Paul as a birthday gift.
 I am looking forward to getting a copy to keep… as soon as we won’t have to move it.

 Rock BandA big way Ashar has been spending her time lately is in music classes with an amazing instructor, Rod Goelz of Music at Metropolis.
 Rod’s an unschooling-minded guy who really clicks with Sarah.
 They work on the fundamentals of rhythm, harmony, vocal and instrumental performance and playing by ear together as part of a series of classes called “Rock Band.”